 By the turn of the 20th century, student enthusiasm for Mountain Day had declined noticeably.
-As early as 1872, there were rumblings of discontent with the holiday, with the Record reporting that ?comparatively few of the students now visit the mountains on their holidays?.
-By the 1920?s, Wyllis Wright (Class of 1925) recalled Mountain Day as ?the period when half the college went to Smith?and the other half climbed mountains?and (soon) all the college went to Smith and Vassar?.
-The decline of Mountain Day was blamed on the rise of the automobile, which created the possibility of trips not only to neighboring women?s colleges, but also to popular destinations like Northampton or Saratoga Springs.
+As early as 1872, there were rumblings of discontent with the holiday, with the Record reporting that "comparatively few of the students now visit the mountains on their holidays."
+By the 1920's, Wyllis Wright (Class of 1925) recalled Mountain Day as "the period when half the college went to Smith, and the other half climbed mountain, and (soon) all the college went to Smith and Vassar."
+The decline of Mountain Day was blamed on the rise of the automobile, which created the possibility of trips not only to neighboring women's colleges, but also to popular destinations like Northampton or Saratoga Springs.
 Having lost its traditional impetus for existence, student attachment to Mountain Day vanished.
-In a 1932 Record editorial, it was referred to as a holiday that ?retains no vestige of its former self? and a ?traditionless tradition".
+In a 1932 Record editorial, it was referred to as a holiday that "retains no vestige of its former self" and a "traditionless tradition."

 By Brian Van Wyck (Williams Class of 2007)

 The Williams Record, October 8, 1929